hardik01shah/VAMR_Project/README.md

 python3 vo_pipeline.py --dataset_name own --config config/own.yaml
 ```

+To activate Bundle Adjustment, change the `use_ba` flag to `True` in the configs.
+To activate Bootstrapping when landmarks go below a threshold, change the `use_bootstrap` flag to `True` in the configs.

+Note: Bootstrapping and Bundle Adjustment cannot be used together.

 Note: the results are saved into a subfolder with the dataset name in the out/ folder

 # Screencasts of the Datasets